iqbalekositi/Minecraft.exe/README.md

 # Minecraft.exe

-This is a trojan virus that will overwrite the Master Boot Record (MBR)
+This is a virus that will overwrite the Master Boot Record (MBR)

 Made By SpertonBalls2